ACCELERATOR MINI-GRANT PROGRAM

 Coaching Mini-Grant funds will be directly paid to your coach by Georgia Organics; you will not receive the funds directly.
 This means you do not need to submit receipts or invoices for the funds.

-Strategic Capital Mini-Grant funds can be received up-front or as a reimbursement.
-You will need to submit proof of purchase documentation, receipt(s), and/or invoice(s) within 30 days of purchase (for reimbursements) or make your purchase within 30 days of having funds deposited into your account via ACH (for funds received up-front), unless otherwise specified in your communication with Georgia Organics.
+Strategic Capital Mini-Grant funds will be paid up-front as a grant award and you will need to submit proof of purchase documentation, receipt(s), and/or invoice(s) within 30 days of your project purchase(s) or when requested by Georgia Organics.

 -

 Yes!
-The 2025 Accelerator Mini-Grant Program is an adaptation of the previous Accelerator program.
+The 2026 Accelerator Mini-Grant Program is an adaptation of the previous Accelerator program.
 Accelerator is no longer a cohort-model program and is now a mini-grant program.
 Previous Accelerator cohort farmers are eligible to apply for a mini-grant.

 -

-Coaching Mini-Grants do not have county-specific eligibility requirements and will not be prioritized by county.
+Strategic Capital Mini-Grants do not have county-specific eligibility requirements and will not be prioritized by county.

 -